 In this seminar, Ken looks at training through lenses that provide new perspectives on topics that may sound familiar to experienced trainers.
 But, what we think we know is often an incomplete picture!
 The experience of doing something repeatedly can make practices permanent rather than optimal.
-Join Ken for a weekend at The Ranch and turn new perspectives into powerful training practices for inspired training.
+Join Ken for a weekend at The Ranch and turn new perspectives into powerful training practices for inspired dog or animal training.

 Seminar Focus & Curriculum